EY-X/django-template/README.md

 A django template, with authentication implemented.
-Clone into django project's project folder.
+After creating django app with django-admin startproject.
+CD into second project folder where settings.py exists.
 Make migrations.
 Add project name to settings.
 Add project name to views urls and models imports.